 Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of a financial instrument.
 On initial recognition, financial assets are classified and measured at amortized cost, fair value through profit or loss ("FVTPL") or fair value through other comprehensive income ("FVOCI").
+A financial asset is measured at amortized cost if it meets both of the following conditions and is o) Financial instruments (continued)

-Notes to the Consolidated Financial Statements For years ended July 31, 2021 and 2020 (Expressed in Canadian dollars unless specifically indicated otherwise)
+Notes to the Consolidated Financial Statements For years ended July 31, 2022 and 2021 (Expressed in Canadian dollars unless specifically indicated otherwise)